James-Hodder/AUTCGearApp/README.md

 # AUTCGearApp
 This is the AUTC gear scanner application.
-A simple scanner that works with multiple different kinds of things such as QR code, barcodes in many different format.
+A simple scanner that works with multiple different QR codes and barcodes in many different formats.
 It uses the host devices camera to scan the barcode/QR code.
 Use an appropriate barcode QR code generation tool to make the QR code.